autocursor/autocursor/README.md

 From that point, the plugin:

-1. ✨ Dynamically creates specialized agent teams for that purpose
+1. **✨ Dynamically** creates specialized agent teams for that purpose
-2. 🎯 Chooses an optimal tech stack automatically
+2. **🎯 Intelligently** chooses an optimal tech stack automatically
-3. 🤖 Manages all roles (analyst, architect, devs, testers, etc.) invisibly
+3. **🤖 Autonomously** manages all roles (analyst, architect, devs, testers, etc.) invisibly
-4. 🔄 Progresses through the entire SDLC autonomously
+4. **🔄 Continuously** progresses through the entire SDLC autonomously
-5. 💬 Keeps all user communication natural and context-aware
+5. **💬 Naturally** keeps all user communication natural and context-aware

 **The user never issues commands, selects agents, or types special syntax.**